Login Menu

 When should I take out travel cancellation insurance?

-If you want to benefit from the cancellation clause in travel insurance, you should buy a policy as soon as you’ve booked your holiday.
+If you want to benefit from the cancellation clause in insurance, you should buy a policy as soon as you’ve booked your holiday.

 It probably goes without saying, but insurers are unlikely to pay out if you buy cancellation insurance after an incident has happened.
 For example, if you received a letter for jury duty and then bought travel insurance with the sole intention of claiming back the cost of the holiday.